rdmpage/cites-database/README.md

 [Darwininitium – a new fully pseudosigmurethrous orthurethran genus from Nepal (Gastropoda, Pulmonata, Cerastidae)](https://doi.org/10.3897/zookeys.175.2755) has very few linked references, but many can be linked.

+## Example taxa

+[Oryzomys couesi](https://en.wikipedia.org/wiki/Oryzomys_couesi) has a very detailed Wikipedia page, how much of this can be captured in Wikidata?